hfridholm/korsord/NOTES.md

 - remove old_grid from _reset, instead set is_crossed on SQUARE_BLOCK and from that _reset

 ## Word Files
-- only read first word of each line in model_load in korsord
+- only read first word of each line in model_load in korsord.c
 - make it possible to read word files with existing clues (word : clue)

 ### Maybe